Who Can Be a Mortgage Guarantor?

 Reverse Guarantor

-A reverse guarantor is younger than the mortgage applicant, and there are certain lenders that will look at this type of arrangement, for example, a child guaranteeing their parents’ mortgage.
-Where this is accepted, a minimum age limit or maximum LTV (loan to value) may be applicable.
+A reverse guarantor is younger than the mortgage applicant, and certain lenders will look at this type of arrangement, for example, a child guaranteeing their parents’ mortgage.
+Where this is accepted, a minimum age limit or maximum LTV (loan-to-value) may be applicable.

-Although a reverse guarantor is certainly a possibility, older borrowers that are struggling to meet the affordability criteria do have other options available to them, such as a lifetime mortgage.
+Although a reverse guarantor is certainly a possibility, older borrowers who are struggling to meet the affordability criteria do have other options available to them, such as a lifetime mortgage.

 Other criteria for guarantors

-• Security – The vast majority of lenders require guarantors to be a homeowner, however, not all lenders will insist that they own their home outright.
+- Security: The vast majority of lenders require guarantors to be homeowners; however, not all lenders will insist that they own their homes outright.
 Some lenders will consider homeowners with a specific level of equity in their homes.
-The exact percentage of equity required can vary from one lender to the next and can be as wide-ranging as 30%-70%.
+The exact percentage of equity required can vary from one lender to the next and can be as wide-ranging as 30%- 70%.

-There are some lenders that will consider a guarantor’s savings to secure the loan, rather than property, although typically this is offered either by more specialist lenders.
+Some lenders will consider a guarantor’s savings rather than property to secure the loan, although this is typically offered by more specialist lenders.
 It may also be offered specifically for JBSP (Joint Borrower Sole Proprietor) mortgage applications.
-A JBSP mortgage is a similar, more modern alternative to a guarantor mortgage, and is now many lenders’ exclusive product of this type.
+A JBSP mortgage is a similar, more modern alternative to a guarantor mortgage and is now many lenders’ exclusive product of this type.

-• Financial stability – All lenders will expect the guarantor to prove that they are financially stable.
-Generally, it won’t matter whether their income is from employment, self-employment, or savings, so long as they are provable.
-In some cases retirees will be able to use their pension as proof, however, only specialist lenders are likely to accept retired guarantors.
+- Financial stability: All lenders will expect the guarantor to prove that they are financially stable.
+Generally, it won’t matter whether their income is from employment, self-employment, or savings so long as it is provable.
+In some cases, retirees will be able to use their pension as proof; however, only specialist lenders are likely to accept retired guarantors.

-• Affordability of the repayments – Some lenders will expect the guarantor to be able to support 100% of the repayments on the loan for the entire duration, although some will be satisfied if a minimum percentage is covered, 70% being typical.
-If they still have mortgage repayments on their own home, they will also need to prove that they can afford both loans simultaneously
+- Affordability of the repayments: Some lenders expect the guarantor to be able to support 100% of the loan repayments for the entire duration.
+However, some will be satisfied if a minimum percentage is covered; 70% is typical.
+If they still have mortgage repayments on their own homes, they must prove that they can afford both loans simultaneously.

-• Strong credit score – There isn’t a specific score requirement, but each lender will have their own interpretation of what they consider a good enough credit history to support a mortgage in this way.
-It’s unlikely that those with a no credit history or severe bad credit will be able to act as a guarantor
+- Strong credit score: There isn’t a specific score requirement, but each lender will have their interpretation of what they consider a good enough credit history to support a mortgage in this way.
+It’s unlikely that those with a no credit history or severe bad credit will be able to act as a guarantor.

-• Proof of legal advice – If you’re planning to be a guarantor, it’s essential that you take the relevant legal advice and fully understand the level of risks involved.
-Some lenders will expect you to provide documented proof that you have taken this advice.
+- Proof of legal advice: If you’re planning to be a guarantor, it’s essential that you take the relevant legal advice and fully understand the level of risks involved.
+Some lenders expect you to provide documented proof that you have taken this advice.

 We're so confident in our service, we guarantee it.